M66B/NetGuard/README.md

 so it will not offer protection during early boot-up (although your network may not be loaded at that time).
 It will, however, be much better than nothing, especially if you are not rebooting often.

-If you want to protect yourself more, you can (at least in theory) disable WiFi and mobile data before rebooting, and only enable them on reboot, after the firewall service has started (and the small key icon is visible in the status bar).
+If you want to protect yourself more, you can (at least in theory) disable Wi-Fi and mobile data before rebooting, and only enable them on reboot, after the firewall service has started (and the small key icon is visible in the status bar).

 Thanks @[pulser](https://github.com/pulser/)